mfredix/ts/lab3/README.md

     }
     ```
 The wing settings are angles, tire is one of "SUPER_SOFT", "SOFT", "HARD" or "RAIN".
 The most complex setting is
 the suspension, we have four on the car and they may be adjusted individually.
 The numbers are 0-100 for now.
-Many more
-will be added as the project evolves, parameters for the engine, gearbox etc.
+Many more parameters will be added as the project evolves, parameters for the engine, gearbox etc.